IEEE-GRSS-GTSD-Hackathon/12-PyGeoAI/README.md

 **Prediction of Forest Fires (Nowcasting) using a transformer based Deep Learning architecture called EarthFormer.
 We have fine-tuned the model and used a dataset manually prepared by us for the assigned ROI of Uttarakhand.**

 # Methodology
-1. Implement the EarthFormer.
+1. Implement the EarthFormer. ✅
-2. Check on their dataset.
+2. Test on their dataset. ✅
 3. Prepare dataset.
 4. Train EarthFormer on Our dataset.
 5. Increase dataset for better predictions, fine-tune EarthFormer.